 Discuss top planning ideas to review with your clients early in 2020 including:

-Martin S. Finn, an attorney, and certified public accountant is a founding partner of the law firm of Lavelle & Finn, LLP.
-Mr. Finn counsels clients on estate, financial, tax, business, and elder law issues including personal and corporate tax planning, business counseling, structuring of business transactions, estate administration, and estate and business succession planning.
+Martin S. Finn, an attorney, and certified public accountant, is a founding partner of Lavelle & Finn, LLP.
+Mr. Finn counsels clients on estate, financial, tax, business, and elder law issues, including personal and corporate tax planning, business counseling, structuring of business transactions, estate administration, and estate and business succession planning.

 Mr. Finn is a frequent lecturer and, with law partner John H. Lavelle, is a co-author of Cents & Sensibility: The Practical Guide to Money & Aging (iUniverse, 2006), and Estate Planning Techniques for Mid-Sized Estates (PESI, 2005).